[Rev. 1/25/2023 4:12:06 PM--2022R1]

 1. An agreement executed in this state must be dated and signed by the insured.
 The printed portion of the agreement must be in not less than 8-point type.
 The agreement must include:

-(a) The name and the address and telephone number of the business of the insurance agent for the insurance contract to which the agreement relates;
+(a) The name and the address and telephone number of the business of the producer of insurance for the insurance contract to which the agreement relates;

 (b) The name and the address of the business or residence of the insured;